son11592/Spread/README.md

 [![Build Status](https://travis-ci.org/huyphams/Spread.svg)](https://travis-ci.org/huyphams/Spread)

 Spread is a data flow control.
-It change the way you manage your data.
+It changes the way you manage your data.

 ## Features

 - [x] Create, mapping (with NSDictionary / JSON) and manage data model automatic.
-- [x] Auto trigger event to all model in register pool.
+- [x] Auto trigger event to all models in register pools.
 - [x] React when model properties change value.
-- [x] Updaing...
+- [x] Updating...

 ## Installation